andrewmolyuk/eslint-plugin-vue-modular/docs/rules/sfc-required.md

 1. It only runs for files inside the configured `src` segment (default: `src`).
 Files outside that segment are ignored.
 2. For on-disk `.vue` files it parses the SFC using `@vue/compiler-sfc` and verifies the descriptor contains either a `<template>` block or a `<script>` / `<script setup>` block.
 If neither block exists the rule reports `missingSfcBlock` with the filename.

-This behavior helps catch accidentally empty `.vue` files or files that only contain style blocks (for example UI kit style-only files that should not be placed inside feature code), while avoiding false positives for virtual/test files or non-.vue files.
+This behavior helps catch accidentally empty `.vue` files or files that only contain style blocks (for example UI kit style-only files that should not be placed inside feature code), while avoiding false positives for virtual or non-.vue files.

 ## Options